qiyunzhu/woltka/doc/normalize.md

 Woltka has two modes of normalization, each providing all four functions mentioned above.

-- **First**, The normalization functions can be called as part of the main classification workflow (`woltka classify`), and directly output normalized profiles.
+1. The normalization functions can be called as part of the main classification workflow (`woltka classify`), and directly output normalized profiles.

-- **Alternatively**, one can perform normalization on profiles that are already generated (`woltka tools normalize`).
-This saves the need for rerunning the lengthy classification process.
+2. One can perform normalization on profiles that are already generated (`woltka tools normalize`).
+This saves the need for re-running the workflow.

 There is a major advantage of normalization by subject size **during** classification, as detailed below.
 Other than that, the two modes produce mutually identical results.
 See below for some examples.